Financial hardship support

 In immediate financial crisis?

-Contact the National Debt Helpline on 1800 007 007 (free, Mon–Fri 9:30am–4:30pm) or visit ndh.org.au for free financial counselling.
+Contact the National Debt Helpline on 1800 007 007 (free, Mon–Fri 9:30am–4:30pm) or visit ndh.org.au for financial assistance and support.

 Your Legal Rights